Got beans and not sure what to do with them? Here are all the best black bean recipes for turning this healthy protein into a filling meal!

 These refried black beans are one of the simplest recipes there is.
 In just 15 minutes you've got a creamy side dish full of garlicky cumin flavor!
 They bring in a hit of plant-based protein, which makes any meal more filling.
 Serve them as a side dish, or as part of our Refried Bean Tacos.

 Here's another black beans and rice recipe: this time Cuban style!
-These black beans and saucy and rich, and taste just as good as restaurant-style.
+These black beans are saucy and rich, and taste just as good as restaurant-style.
 They're sauteed with a little butter, green pepper, onion and jalapeno into a creamy savory mess.
 Serve with rice for a simple dinner!

 This black bean burger recipe is a crowd pleaser!
 It's made with sweet potatoes and oats, and then flavored with soy sauce and mirin to mimic a teriyaki flavor.
 For the topping a few sauteed shiitake mushrooms and sriracha mayo, which makes for a killer combination.
 Or go big and slather the whole thing in our Homemade Teriyaki Sauce!

 Want to cook black beans from dried?
 One of the very best ways to do it is in an Instant Pot!
 Dried beans are so much quicker in a pressure cooker: you can cook them in about 1 hour, versus 3 hours and an overnight soak.
 It's a total game changer.
+Or, you can also cook black beans on the stovetop!
+Go to How to Cook Black Beans.

 Black beans are the perfect protein-packed addition to “salsa fresca”, salsa that uses fresh tomatoes instead of canned.
 Use it for dipping tortilla chips, spooning into a burrito or quesadilla, or use it as a topping on tacos, baked potatoes, or grilled avocado.